noah-peeters/gpx-data-conversion/README.md

 # gpx-data-conversion
-Program to extract gpx data and plot in a graph
+Program to extract gpx data for plotting in a graph.
+Prints time at each point since start and speed at every point.